willroberts/rogue-spear-2020/README.md

    1. Reduced color mode: 16-bit (65536) color
    1. Run this program as an administrator
 1. Run `C:\Rogue Spear\RSConfig.exe`.
 Select your GPU and default audio device, and click OK.
 1. Rogue Spear stores its configuration in the Windows registry, and a full configuration file is distributed in this repo.
 Download [`RogueSpearConfig.reg`](RogueSpearConfig.reg), and edit the config as desired.
 For example, you may want to change `VideoResolution` from the default (1600x900).
-If you did not install to `C:\Rogue Spear`, you will need to edit every path in this file.
+If you did not install to `C:\Rogue Spear`, you will need to edit each path in this file.
 1. Right-click the config in Windows Explorer, and click `Merge` to apply the config.
 1. Run `C:\Rogue Spear\RogueSpear.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.